Spain Flight Delay Compensation: Claim up to €600

 Ask the airline for the precise cause

-Do not rely on broad wording such as airport restrictions or operational reasons.
+Do not rely on broad wording such as airport restrictions, operational reasons, voucher settlement, or missing records.
 Ask what happened to your aircraft and crew.

 4